 Tailor the system to your workflow.
 Many facilities simply stick to the default system settings.
 If it takes 45 minutes to unload at your dock and the default is set to 30 minutes, you should customize it to fit your needs.
 Take time to set appointment duration, buffer time, and other settings according to your specific operational needs.

-3. Overlooking Carrier Self-Scheduling
+3. Overlooking Carrier Self-Scheduling and Training Needs

-7. Not Leveraging Reporting and Analytics
+4. Not Leveraging Reporting and Analytics

 Web-based dock scheduling platforms typically have a reporting and analytics dashboard where you can access important data about your operations.
 You can get information on peak hours, arrivals, departures, and overall carrier performance.
 Ignoring this data means missing opportunities to fix issues and make informed decisions that improve operations.

-8. Allowing Manual Workarounds
+5. Allowing Manual Workarounds and Expecting Quick Solutions

-9. Too Much or Too Little Access
+6. Too Much or Too Little Access

 Web scheduling works best when the right people have the proper level of access.
 Giving too much access to the wrong people means anyone can modify critical scheduling information.
 Too little access frustrates legitimate users.
 The key to avoiding this mistake is to set up role-based permissions that give the right level of access to users and prevent unauthorized changes.